Accounting Changes and Error Corrections

 Pursuant to Regulation S-K, an SEC registrant should also consider:

-• S-K Item 307 - whether disclosures provided in previous filings need to be modified to explain whether previous conclusions regarding the effectiveness of disclosure and control procedures continue to be appropriate.
+• S-K Item 307 - whether disclosures provided in previously filed Forms 10-K and 10-Q need to be modified to explain whether previous conclusions regarding the effectiveness of disclosure and control procedures continue to be appropriate.

-• S-K Item 308(a) - whether to revise its original report on the effectiveness of internal control over financial reporting (i.e., whether the original disclosures in management’s report continue to be appropriate).
+• S-K Item 308(a) - whether to revise its original report on the effectiveness of internal control over financial reporting in a previously filed Form 10-K (i.e., whether the original disclosures in management’s report continue to be appropriate).

-• S-K Item 308(c) - whether to report a change in internal control over financial reporting identified.
-This reporting requirement could apply if there was a change in controls in the current period that has materially affected, or is reasonably likely to materially affect, the entity’s internal control over financial reporting.
+• S-K Item 308(c) - whether to report a change in internal control over financial reporting that was not previously identified in Forms 10-K and 10-Q. This reporting requirement could apply if there was a change in controls in the applicable fiscal quarter (fourth quarter for Form 10-K) that has materially affected, or is reasonably likely to materially affect, the entity’s internal control over financial reporting.

-Audit standards also require the auditor to assess the impact of identified errors on any previously issued ICFR opinions and may ultimately require the reissuance of the opinion in certain circumstances.
+Audit standards also require the auditor to assess the impact of identified errors on any previously issued opinions on a registrant’s internal controls over financial reporting, which may ultimately require the reissuance of the opinion in certain circumstances.

 The interpretive release reflects the Commission’s guidance regarding Management’s Report on Internal Control Over Financial Reporting Under Section 13(a) or 15(d) of the Securities Exchange Act of 1934.